 7. Aloe Vera Boosts Dental Health

 A recent study involving 345 participants suggests aloe makes an effective mouthwash that supports healthy teeth and gums.
-Another study found that aloe vera gel can help fight Candida albicans, a common mouth fungus.
+Other research indicates that aloe vera gel can help resist Candida albicans, a common oral yeast.

-Some plants contain a variety of chemicals and compounds that serve as antiseptic agents and help combat harmful organisms.
-Aloe vera itself contains six powerful antiseptic agents the human body is able to use: lupeol, salicylic acid, urea nitrogen, cinnamic acid, phenols, and sulfur.
+Some plants contain a variety of chemicals and compounds that help suppress harmful organisms.
+Aloe vera itself contains six separate antiseptic agents: lupeol, salicylic acid, urea nitrogen, cinnamic acid, phenols, and sulfur.

 10. Aloe Vera May Have Anti-Aging Properties

-It appears aloe vera does more than soothe and moisturize.
-It also offers anti-aging benefits that clear the appearance of wrinkles from the inside out.
+Aloe vera does more than soothe and moisturize.
+It also offers anti-aging benefits that smooth the appearance of wrinkles from the inside out.
 In one study, 30 women over the age of 45 took an aloe vera gel supplement for 90 days.
-By the end of the study, the appearance of their facial wrinkles decreased and their skin looked better.
+By the end of the study, the appearance of facial wrinkles softened, and their skin looked healthier.

-I recommend Aloe Fuzion™.
+For a supplement with the full nutritional force of aloe, I recommend Aloe Fuzion™.
 It’s a highly bioavailable aloe vera supplement made from organic inner leaf aloe vera gel.
-It contains the most acemannan content of any aloe vera product available and the feedback has been outstanding.
+It contains the most acemannan content of any aloe product available and the feedback has been outstanding.